OumniaBASSI/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the file betty/The file betty is in /tmp/my_first_directory : rm /tmp/my_first_directory/betty
-Delete the directory my_first_directory that is in the /tmp directory : rm -r /tmp/my_first_directory script that changes the working directory to the previous one : cd - Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format : ls -al. .. /boot
+Delete the directory my_first_directory that is in the /tmp directory : rm -r /tmp/my_first_directory script that changes the working directory to the previous one : cd - script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format : ls -al. .. /boot
+Script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script : file /tmp/iamafile